tiroq/PostCraftAI/README.md

 # PostCraft AI

-PostCraft AI is an intelligent service that transforms long-form articles into concise, engaging LinkedIn posts using OpenAI's API.
+PostCraft AI is an intelligent service that transforms long-form articles into concise, engaging posts using OpenAI's API.
 It features robust JWT-based authentication, an admin panel for user management and request tracking, and per-user rate limiting to control API usage.

 ## Features

-- **Article Transformation:** Convert detailed articles into polished, LinkedIn-ready posts.
+- **Article Transformation:** Convert detailed articles into polished, ready posts.
 - **JWT Authentication:** Secure signup, login, and role-based access (user/admin).
 - **Admin Panel:** Enable users with custom access expirations, update rate limits, and view detailed usage statistics.
 - **Rate Limiting:** Prevent abuse by limiting OpenAI API calls to a configurable number of requests per minute.